 Full recipe and instructions in the recipe card

-Step 3: Pour your olive oil into a skillet and set it over medium-high heat.
-Let the oil warm up.
-Add the sliced garlic to the pan and gently cook it over medium heat for about 2 minutes.
+Step 2: Pour your olive oil into a skillet and set it over medium-high heat.
+Add the sliced garlic to the pan and gently cook.

 Substitutions